KireinaHoro/research-plan/main.typ

 @nic[s], mainly due to most cloud providers deploying them as @ipu[s] for offloading work from the hypervisor host.
 FairNIC~@grant_smartnic_2020 discussed about performance isolation for the Cavium LiquidIO smart @nic.
-#box[OSMOSIS]~@khalilov_osmosis_2024 introduces a centralized hardware scheduler for
+#box[OSMOSIS]~@khalilov_osmosis_2024 introduces a centralized hardware
-processing units on the smart @nic to implement @sriov virtual functions for each tenant.
+scheduler for multiplexing processing units on the smart @nic across multiple
+@sriov virtual functions.
+S-NIC~@zhou_smartnic_2024 focuses on security isolation between network functions on smart @nic[s] through virtualization of data plane and accelerators.
 We believe that integration between the CPU and smart @nic with cache-coherent interconnects would pose new challenges for virtualization and multi-tenancy, since conventional PCIe #[@sriov]-style virtualization technologies would not apply naively here.

 Telemetry data is crucial for analyzing performance and efficiency issues for complex distributed systems in datacenters.
 Dapper~@sigelman_dapper_2010 from